SamsonOso/detecting-occupancy/README.md

             3. Scroll down to Manual deploy at the bottom
                   1. Select the main branch and click Deploy Branch
                   2. Wait for a while for deployment to complete
-4. As shown in screenshot below, when Deployment is complete, click on the View button to see deployed app
+4. As shown in sample screenshot below, when Deployment is complete, click on the View button to see deployed app
 ![alt text](https://i.ibb.co/9yTBdxK/complete.png)